 And it doesn’t have to be NaNoWriMo to do a word sprints.
 My writer friends and I do word sprints all the time.
 All year long.
 And if you finish one word sprint and still want to write more, start another.
 I’ve found that I can write up to 2,000 words in just a few 30-minute word sprints.
 And remember they don’t have to be good words.
 They don’t have to be words you’ll keep.
 They just have to be WORDS.

 The hardest part about finishing a novel is FINISHING a novel.
 Because it’s just too easy to go back and try to make everything beautiful.
 But that’s the fastest way to never finishing a novel.

 You can’t decorate a house until it’s built.
 Just like you can’t revise a novel until it’s written.
 Let yourself put down a bare-bones foundation, THEN you can go back in and start filling in the walls and hanging the paintings and deciding which color carpeting to use in the bedrooms.
 If you don’t know what your story looks like, there’s no way for you to fix it with any sort of clarity.
 So turn off that internet, kidnap that inner perfectionist, and get those messy 50,000 words down on the page as fast as you can.

-If you’d like more tips about maximizing your daily word count, be sure to check out my online, self-paced workshop, Productivity Hacks for Writers, which includes all of my strategies and proven techniques to be more productive and get the most out of every writing day.
+If you’d like more tips about maximizing your daily word count, be sure to check out my online, self-paced writing courses, Novel Fast Drafting and Productivity Hacks for Writers, available on the Writing Mastery Academy.
+These courses include all my best strategies and techniques to be more productive and get the most out of every writing day.

-Also if you need help brainstorming a novel idea to write, check out my How to Develop Blockbuster Ideas workshop, which is also online, on-demand, and completely self-paced so as soon as you sign up, you have lifetime access to the course and can take it whenever you want, and as many times as you want.
+Also if you need help brainstorming a novel idea to write for NaNo, check out my How to Develop Blockbuster Ideas workshop, which is also available as part of the Writing Mastery Academy.